 Cooking and eating

 For the majority of the trip we made our own breakfasts and packed lunches then ate at local cafes and restaurants for dinner.
-We took along items from our picnic set as listed below, to give us the basic tools to prepare sandwiches while minimising single-use plastics.
+We took along our picnic set as listed below, to give us the basic tools to prepare sandwiches, wraps and salads while minimising single-use plastics.

 Yellowstone National Park lies at an average elevation of 8000ft.
 Not only do you need to consider altitude sickness at this elevation, but you’re also much more vulnerable to sunburn.
 According to WebMD, “UV exposure increases about 4% for every 1000ft (305m) gain in elevation.”
 So whether or not you think you need sunscreen protection, use it anyway.